overbrowsing/wasteback-machine/README.md

 ### Using Yarn

-To install Wasteback Machine as a dependency for your projects using Yarn:
+To install the Wasteback Machine as a dependency for your projects using Yarn:

 ```sh
 yarn add @overbrowsing/wasteback-machine